fdg-rp/web-landing/content/2.lore/1.illegal-orgs/the-vandals.md

 **Bobby *"The Cargo"* Hill**

 *"Dude, I'm getting f------ overwhelmed!"* - Bobby, having a sensory overload attack at work.
 >Bobby has been a Vandals affiliate since day one, and became a full-fledged member after his audition tape blew The Vandals apart.
-He's a true member of Gen-Z, an iPad kid, and is well known for undeveloped frontal lobe.
+He's a true member of Gen-Z, an iPad kid, and is well known for his undeveloped frontal lobe.

 ---
 **Dior *"The Hustler"* Armani**